 In simple words Lean manufacturing works on 3 'M' which is related to waste reduction.

-- Muda:-Systematic approach for waste elimination - Mura:-Waste generated by uneven work load. - Muri:-Waste created by overburden.
-Lean manufacturing is also about conversion of push
+- Muda:-Systematic approach for waste elimination

+- Mura:-Waste generated by uneven work load.

+- Muri: Waste created by overburden.

+Lean manufacturing is also about conversion of push system to pull system.

 II.
 THE SEVEN WASTES